American Superconductor (NASDAQ:AMSC) Updates Q2 2021 Earnings Guidance

-American Superconductor (NASDAQ:AMSC) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
+American Superconductor (NASDAQ:AMSC) updated its second quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $-$-0.180 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.130.
 The company issued revenue guidance of $24 million-$27 million, compared to the consensus revenue estimate of $26.10 million.

-American Superconductor (NASDAQ:AMSC) last issued its quarterly earnings data on Tuesday, August 3rd.
-The technology company reported ($0.10) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.16) by $0.06.
-American Superconductor had a negative return on equity of 17.25% and a negative net margin of 27.00%.
-On average, equities research analysts expect that American Superconductor will post -0.65 earnings per share for the current fiscal year.
+Separately, Zacks Investment Research cut American Superconductor from a hold rating to a sell rating in a research report on Wednesday, August 11th.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and two have assigned a buy rating to the company’s stock.
+American Superconductor currently has an average rating of Hold and an average price target of $20.00.

-In other American Superconductor news, CFO John W. Kosiba, Jr. sold 5,794 shares of the firm’s stock in a transaction on Monday, May 24th.
-The stock was sold at an average price of $14.18, for a total transaction of $82,158.92.
-Following the transaction, the chief financial officer now directly owns 244,579 shares in the company, valued at approximately $3,468,130.22.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Daniel P. Mcgahn sold 8,690 shares of the firm’s stock in a transaction on Monday, May 24th.
-The stock was sold at an average price of $14.19, for a total value of $123,311.10.
-Following the transaction, the chief executive officer now owns 717,469 shares in the company, valued at $10,180,885.11.
+In other news, CFO John W. Kosiba, Jr. sold 5,794 shares of the business’s stock in a transaction dated Monday, May 24th.
+The stock was sold at an average price of $14.18, for a total value of $82,158.92.
+Following the completion of the sale, the chief financial officer now owns 244,579 shares of the company’s stock, valued at approximately $3,468,130.22.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CEO Daniel P. Mcgahn sold 8,690 shares of the company’s stock in a transaction that occurred on Monday, May 24th.
+The shares were sold at an average price of $14.19, for a total value of $123,311.10.
+Following the transaction, the chief executive officer now directly owns 717,469 shares of the company’s stock, valued at approximately $10,180,885.11.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 35,557 shares of company stock worth $577,619.
-Company insiders own 4.00% of the company’s stock.
+In the last ninety days, insiders have sold 35,557 shares of company stock valued at $577,619.
+Corporate insiders own 4.00% of the company’s stock.

 American Superconductor Company Profile

-American Superconductor Corporation, together with its subsidiaries, provides megawatt-scale power resiliency solutions worldwide.
-The company operates in two segments, Grid and Wind.
-The Grid segment offers products and services that enable electric utilities, industrial facilities, and renewable energy project developers to connect, transmit, and distribute power under the Gridtec Solutions brand; and engineering planning services.
+American Superconductor Corp. engages in provision of megawatt-scale power solutions, which improve the performance of the power grid and lower the cost of wind power.
+It operates through Grid and Wind segments.
+The Grid segment enables electric utilities and renewable energy project developers to connect, transmit, and distribute power with efficiency, reliability, security, and affordability.

 Receive News & Ratings for American Superconductor Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for American Superconductor and related companies with MarketBeat.com's FREE daily email newsletter.